public-assembly/flexible/README.md

 ## Contribution Guidelines

-If you're ready to contrbute a feature, please open a [pull request](https://github.com/public-assembly/flexible/pulls) with detailed commit messages.
-Please also make to sure check the project's open [issues](https://github.com/public-assembly/flexible/issues) and link your PR to one in appropriate.
+If you're ready to contribute a feature, please open a [pull request](https://github.com/public-assembly/flexible/pulls) with detailed commit messages.
+Please also make to sure check the project's open [issues](https://github.com/public-assembly/flexible/issues) and link your PR to one if appropriate.